nstudio/nativescript-xavier-passport/src/README.md

 ## Demo

- Please see the demo source.
+ Please see the demo source (See: main-view-model.js).